 WIRED LIKE THIS

 Social interaction and peer bonding are a critical part of the college growth experience.
-Those with autism spectrum disorder (ASD), learning differences (LD) and neurodiversity often face a greater challenge making social connections and being accepted.
+Those with learning differences (LD) and/or autism spectrum disorder (ASD) often face a greater challenge making social connections and being accepted.

 Why are some brains WIRED differently?